docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc method profiling hotmethods][eclipse-jmc-method-profiling-hotmethods]

+*MS: the screenshot looks different in JMC 8.*

 In the stack trace view, the most commonly traveled path is shown by default, effectively giving you the most common stack trace directly.
 Wherever the path branches, there is a branch icon ( , ).
 You can use the right and left arrow keys to select between the different branches (Frame Groups), or use the toolbar buttons ( , ):

+*MS: should there be inline images of the icons here instead of ( , )?
+Should key shortcuts be shown in the icon tooltipp.
+Or should I guess that I can use arrow keys instead of icon?*

 ![eclipse jmc stacktrace next frame group][eclipse-jmc-stacktrace-next-frame-group]